jarun/nnn/README.md

 Add the following to your shell's rc file for the best experience:

-1. Always open `nnn` in detail mode:
+1. Use a shorter and sweeter alias:

-        alias n='nnn -d'
+        alias n=nnn
+2. Optionally open all text files in EDITOR (fallback vi):

+        export NNN_USE_EDITOR=1
-2. Set a desktop file manager to open directories with (if you need one).
+3. Set a desktop file manager to open directories with (if you ever need to).
 E.g.:

         export NNN_DE_FILE_MANAGER=thunar
-3. Start `nnn`.
+4. Start `nnn`.

         n